PandaPandaPanda/coursera-crawler/README.md

 The following are part of the scraping result (The complete JSON file is also available)

+(A value of -1 means that categories does not exist for the course)

 New Career Ranking (Top 8)

   {